flamelily-bluescsi/bluescsi/desktopkit.md

 {% include carousel2.html %}

 This is the NEW board revision (2023.10a) Desktop V2 Kit version of the BlueSCSI for UK buyers.
 This has a right angle 50 pin header and molex.
 Some soldering will be required to complete this device.
 If you prefer a complete and tested device please choose the Full option.
 The Suface Mount Components are pre-soldered to the PCB so only through hole soldering is required.
+We sell a [molex adpater here.](/molex)

 * Latest PCB revision 2023.10a
 * SMD already soldered